 Wood has become extremely popular as homeowners are increasingly drawn to natural materials.
 It’s also becoming more widely used in kitchens.

 Hardwoods are a practical choice for durability as manufacturers are using aluminum oxides to create harder finishes.
 The key to a wood’s durability is its thickness and its polyurethane finish.
 The typical ¾ – inch-thick flooring contains three to seven layers of wood and the top should be at least 1/8- inch.
 That’s so the floor can be lightly buffed after losing its luster, typically in seven to ten years.
+That’s why hardwood flooring makes a great choice as a floor surface.

 Wood is a middle of the road – softer than stone or ceramic tile, harder than vinyl and laminate.